andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

-In fact, the `Option` module itself actually conforms to `APPLICATIVE` already because it has all the necessary parts, so it's not even strictly necessary to define `Functor` and `Applicative`, but I like to do it anyway to be explicit, and it feels more like Haskell/PureScript typeclass instances.
+In fact, the `Option` module itself actually conforms to `APPLICATIVE` already because it has all the necessary parts, so it's not even strictly necessary to define `Functor`, `Apply` and `Applicative`, but I like to do it anyway to be explicit, and it feels more like Haskell/PureScript typeclass instances.
 Also, I like to annotate the module types, just to make it clear what my intentions are with these modules, even though the compiler can infer the module types.